 In Intraday Capacity Allocation Rules (including any annexes and forms) the terms defined in this section (where appropriate in plural) shall, for all purposes of Intraday Capacity Allocation Rules have the meanings specified in this section (unless the context requires otherwise).

-Allocation Platform – an electronic web-based application with restricted access operated by the Transmission Capacity Allocator available at https://damas.ems.rs.
+Allocation Platform – an electronic web-based application with restricted access operated by the Transmission Capacity Allocator.
 Intraday allocation provided by the Transmission Capacity Allocator is carried out through the Allocation Platform.

 Available Intraday Transfer Capacity (hereinafter referred to as “Intraday ATC”) - The part of Net Transfer Capacity (NTC) that remains available for the intraday allocation after daily allocation procedure and after each phase of the intraday allocation procedure.